rjf7q/bls-data-exploration/README.md

 # Code Demonstration

-Please run the *bls_data_exploration.ipynb* file to run the analysis.
+After cloning the repository, please run the *bls_data_exploration.ipynb* file to run the analysis.
 The notebook has the file paths matching the folder structure found in the repository.
 Ensure that the folder structure cloned matches the folder structure above found in the repository.